2024–25 UMass Minutemen ice hockey season: Playoffs

 While the loss did cause UMass to drop in the PairWise, they only slipped to 11th, meaning that it would take upsets in four separate conference tournament for them to miss out on the postseason.
 However, a week later that point was rendered moot when the results of the championship weekend allowed UMass to rise back up into the #10 position, giving the club not only an at-large bid but a #3 seed as well.
 Unfortunately for the Minutemen, the team found itself placed in the Fargo Regional, forcing it to participate in the bracket furthest away from its campus and giving the other three teams a distinct advantage in the partisanship of the crowd.
 With their opponent being Minnesota for the opening match, the Minutemen played what was essentially a road game and the Gophers looked to take full advantage.
 Though Minnesota opened the scoring, Larry Keenan was able to respond with a tying goal just 20 seconds later.
 As they had against BU, the offense sputtered for the first two periods and allowed two additional Minnesota goals to go unanswered.
 Down by a pair entering the third, the Minutemen once against tried to awaken their offense in the final frame.
 UMass started taking charge with a massive offensive effort as well as the referees swallowing their whistles and Suniev broke through past the 7-minte mark of the period.
-Less than 2 minutes later, Daniel Jenčko took advantage of a equipment malfunction that forced Minnesota to swap goaltenders and tied the score off of a deflection.
+Less than 2 minutes later, Daniel Jenčko took advantage of an equipment malfunction that forced Minnesota to swap goaltenders and tied the score off of a deflection.
 Minnesota tried to get its offense back in gear, now needing another goal to win, but Massachusetts continued to control the balance of play.
 With just under 5 minutes to play, Francesco Dell'Elce tried to find Musa down low but his pass was blocked, instead, a Minnesota player deflected the puck directly into his own net, giving the Minutemen their first lead of the night.
 However, the Gophers were able to tie the score less than 80 seconds later, forcing the two to settle the game in overtime.
 Both teams tied to end the game early with scoring chances coming fast and furious.
 After turning the puck over at center ice, Dans Ločmelis found Suniev back-door for a tap-in to win the game.